true-og/glitchtip-backend/CONTRIBUTING.md

 We are not a Sentry fork.
 The older open source Sentry project had a vast code base including multiple programming languages and a custom search engine.
 We do not believe that a small team of interested contributors can maintain such a large codebase.
 Instead we reimplement Sentry's features and sometimes port Sentry's open source python code.

 - Use community solutions like django-ninja or Django Organizations over custom built code.
 - Prefer simple over complex - it's better to have less features that are more reliable and easier to maintain.
-We do not wish to build a custom search engine.
+Postgres full text search is a good enough and we do not wish to build a custom search engine.
+- Performance with purpose.
+While we prefer simple code, it must perform up to it's task.
+A solution that is too slow isn't simple.
+It's a dead end requiring rewrite.
+High throughput event ingest is an example of when this is important.
 - Economical over completeness.
 Make running GlitchTip as easy and simple as possible, especially for small and medium sized projects.
 Be wary of introducing additional external dependencies.
 The entire project must be maintained on a budget of 4 person-hours per week.
 When introducing a large new feature, offer to help with maintenance in addition.

 GlitchTip backend is built with